liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

 #### Recycle Bin

 The *Recycle Bin* provides the option to enable/disable the Recycle Bin for your site.
-You can also regulate the age (in days) for which content is able to be stored in the Recycle Bin until it is permanently deleted.
+You can also regulate the age (in minutes) for which content is able to be stored in the Recycle Bin until it is permanently deleted.
 For a full explanation of the Recycle Bin, see the
 [Recyling Assets with the Recycle Bin](/discover/portal/-/knowledge_base/6-2/recycling-assets-with-the-recycle-bin)